Insights / Q2 2026

 How Potenza Compares

-We are not a Fortinet shop, a Dragos shop, or a Claroty shop.
-We are the architects who design and operate the right blend of all three for your specific plant.
+We do not resell the platforms we recommend.
+We are the architects who design and operate the right blend of network detection, OT asset visibility, and privilege control for your specific plant.

 Agentless network visibilityStrongPartialLimitedIntegrates